-Section V. Resolution through Hearing Panel
+Section V. Resolution through Hearing Panel or Administrative Hearing Officer

-If the Director of Student Conduct or designee does not offer a Mutual Resolution or if the Respondent or Complainant (under Chapter 8 of this Code) does not accept a Mutual Resolution offer, the Director of Student Conduct or designee shall deliver a Notice of Hearing letter and schedule a Hearing Panel as described in Chapter 7 of this Code.
+If the Director of Student Conduct or designee does not offer a Mutual Resolution or if the Respondent or Complainant (under Chapter 8 of this Code) does not accept a Mutual Resolution offer, the Director of Student Conduct or designee shall deliver a Notice of Hearing letter and schedule a Hearing Panel or Administrative Hearing Officer as described in Section VI below.
 The Director of Student Conduct or designee may adjust the charge(s) based on information provided before or during the Mutual Resolution meeting.

-At any time up to three (3) Days before the Hearing Panel is scheduled, the Director of Student Conduct or designee may offer or accept a Mutual Resolution for any violation(s) under this Code.
+At any time up to three (3) Days before the Hearing Panel or Administrative Hearing Officer is scheduled, the Director of Student Conduct or designee may offer or accept a Mutual Resolution for any violation(s) under this Code.
 The scheduling of hearings may be delayed at the discretion of the Director of Student Conduct during times of heavy case loads, if the charge(s) occurs close to the end of an academic semester or term, in the event of the reasonable need of either party for additional time to gather information for the hearing, or upon request of the Complainant or Respondent due to extenuating circumstances.
-In the case of alleged Sexual Misconduct, Relationship Violence, and Stalking under Chapter 8 of this Code, the hearing may be delayed at the discretion of the Director of Student Conduct, after consultation with the Title IX Coordinator.
+In the case of alleged Sexual Misconduct, Relationship Violence, Stalking, and/or Related Retaliation under Chapter 8 of this Code, the hearing may be delayed at the discretion of the Director of Student Conduct, after consultation with the Title IX Coordinator.

 Section VI.
-Hearing Panels
+Hearing Panels and Administrative Hearing Officer